-Neurotherapy addresses dysregulation in brain function.
-Problems and symptoms related to such dysregulation are numerous and therefore there are many applications for neurotherapy.
+The field of neuro-optimisation and neurotherapy addresses optimisation of and dysregulation in brain function.
+Problems and symptoms related to such optimisation and dysregulation are numerous and therefore there are many applications for neuro-optimisation and neurotherapy.
 Below are some examples.

 ADHD, LEARNING DIFFICULTIES, AUTISM, EMOTION REGULATION PROBLEMS